CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-22-Envvars-Apache-Django.md

 I opted for the second, since the vhost configuration file was not to be touched.
 The file is located at `/etc/apache2/envvars`, and variables can be exported like in any other Unix script.

-<u>Referencing an Apache env var</u> from its configuration files is easy: just replace the path to the app for the variable, surrounded by braces.
+<stress>Referencing an Apache env var</stress> from its configuration files is easy: just replace the path to the app for the variable, surrounded by braces.

 ### 2. Environment variables in Unix